141forever/oeis4reason/README.md

 # oeis4reason
-This is the repository for the paper
+This is the repository for the paper **Code-Driven Inductive Synthesis: Enhancing Reasoning Abilities of Large Language Models with Sequences**.